 - The Mortgage Lender Benchmark is a bi-annual report released by Smart Money People in June and December each year.

-- The report captured feedback from 659 brokers.
+- The report captured feedback from over 770 brokers.

 - Mortgage brokers were asked to leave feedback on the last five lenders they’ve attempted to place a case with recently, as well as other providers they use within their mortgage business, and their comments on the mortgage market in general.